clementgallet/libTAS/docs/guides/how.md

 Note: a possible improvement involves getting access to the page frame number (PFN) (which requires `CAP_SYS_ADMIN`, basically root).
 With this information, we could look at flags from each PFN by looking into `/proc/kpageflags`.
-One flag is `ZERO_PAGE`, which immediatly tells us that the page contains zeros only.
+One flag is `ZERO_PAGE`, which immediately tells us that the page contains zeros only.

+At the end, we save the content of all savefiles, which are files opened and modified by the game, where we want to save the exact content.
+To save some space, we open the original file (if it exists) and compare each memory page of the original file and the modified file.
+We only store modified pages in the state.

 We also save the `ucontext` passed into the signal handler, so that it can be restored after state loading for restoring registers.